bustoutsolutions/siesta/Docs/memory.md

 ## Observer with an External Owner

-An observer can also regiser with `addObserver(observer:, owner:)`.
+An observer can also register with `addObserver(observer:, owner:)`.
 This means, “This observer’s only purpose is to be an observer.
 Keep a strong reference and send it notifications until it its _owner_ is deallocated.”

 This is the right approach to use with little glue objects that implement `ResourceObserver`: